 In tune with today’s scenario where people prefer private transport over public mobility fearing for their health and safety, Kia is planning to launch a mini electric model along the lines of the Citroen Ami.

-In an interaction with AutoExpress, Emilio Herrera, Kia Motors Europe COO has said that in a survey that Kia conducted in China, 65 per cent want to use their private cars, up from 35 per cent before the coronavirus crisis, as they feel unsafe in public transportation.
-He said that Kia finds a great potential in small micro vehicles for urban mobility and are already studying a proposal to build a small electric vehicle.
+In an interaction with AutoExpress last year, Emilio Herrera, Kia Motors Europe COO had said that in a survey that Kia conducted in China, 65% people want to use their private cars, up from 35 per cent before the coronavirus crisis, as they feel unsafe in public transportation.
+He said that Kia finds a great potential in small micro vehicles for urban mobility and is studying a proposal to build a small electric vehicle.

 China has more of the micro vehicles than any other part of the world.
 These models have evolved into more than a point-to-point mode of transport to that of a safe, connected and autonomous form of transport.
 One example is Baojun E300 while another (slightly bigger one) is the Leap Motor’s L4 Autonomous mini car.

 Kia is looking to make a vehicle in the L6 and L7 categories that are fully-electric with a small range intended only for urban mobility.
 This vehicle will offer a private alternative to public transportation with driving costs similar to the latter.
 To be cost effective, Kia will take the route that Citroen recently ventured in with its Ami.